 The average life span of an Affenpinscher is 9 to 15 years.
-Due to their small size, they may be at an increased risk of suffering tracheal damage from incorrect use of collars and leashes.
-Supplements which support joint health, and walking this breed on a harness instead of a collar and leash, can help to lower this health risk.
+Due to their small size, they may be at an increased risk of suffering tracheal damage from the incorrect use of collars and leashes.
+Supplements that support joint health and walking this breed on a harness instead of a collar and leash can lower this health risk.
 Other breed health concerns may include the following:

 Offer your Affenpinscher 1/4 into 1/2 cup of food each day, split between a couple of meals.
 This level is based on typical weight and activity level.
-Affens might have dental problems and consequently may necessitate a unique diet to adopt missing teeth or issues with sting alignment.
+Affen might have dental problems and may necessitate a unique diet to adopt missing teeth or sting alignment issues.
 In case your Affenpinscher shows any symptoms of resource guarding, check a behaviorist to ascertain the best approach to handle it.
-Children should not be permitted to touch or eliminate food out of any dog when it’s eating.
+Children should not be permitted to touch or eliminate food from any dog when it’s eating.

-It’s also important to feed premium dog food that is made with predominantly meat.
+It’s also important to feed a premium dog food that is made meat predominantly.
 Nowadays, many pet food companies utilize concentrated vegetable proteins to cut costs.

 Affenpinschers are toy dogs with a fearless attitude.
-Because of this, they should be a strictly indoor dog.
-If they are outside they will need to be monitored not only because their small size makes them an easy target for large birds and other animals, but also because their bold attitude can provoke other animals.
+Because of this, they should be strictly indoor dogs.
+If they are outside, they will need to be monitored not only because their small size makes them an easy target for large birds and other animals but also because their bold attitude can provoke other animals.

 How to take care?